-The main factory manufacturers of professional clarinets are: Backun with the 'Q series' model now being their professional entry level model; Buffet with their main three series of professional clarinet based on differences in bore design - the 'R13' series (standard entry level 'R13', 'R13 Prestige', 'Tosca'); the 'RC' series' (standard entry level 'RC', 'RC Prestige', 'Divine'); the 'Gala'

-series (standard entry level 'Gala', 'Tradition', and 'Legende'; and 2 other models currently in manufacture - 'Festival' and 'BCXXI' (with low Eb key); Hanson with the T6 series (professional entry level) and the T7 series (with wood and bore options including 'English large bore'); Patricola with the 'Virtuoso' range (when available); RZ (Rericha-Zlesak) with numerous models; Selmer (Paris) with five professional models currently in production, the entry level (Selmer Seles) Presence and the Selmer Privilege, Recital, Signature and Muse models; Uebel with their 6 models 'Reve', 'Preference', 'Romanza', 'Superior', 'Excellence' and 'Zenit'; and Yamaha with 3 series' of models - the CX, SE ('VR' and 'artist' models), and CS ('VR', 'VR-asp' and 'G' models).
+The main factory manufacturers of professional clarinets are: Backun with the 'Q series' model now being their professional entry level model; Buffet with their main three series of professional clarinet based on differences in bore design - the 'R13' series (standard entry level 'R13', 'R13 Prestige', 'Tosca'); the 'RC' series' (standard entry level 'RC', 'RC Prestige', 'Divine'); the 'Gala' series (standard entry level 'Gala', 'Tradition', and 'Legende'; as well as 2 other models currently in manufacture - 'Festival' and 'BCXXI' (with low Eb key); Hanson with the T6 series (professional entry level) and the T7 series (with wood and bore options including 'English large bore'); Patricola with the 'Virtuoso' range (when available); RZ (Rericha-Zlesak) with numerous models; Selmer (Paris) with five professional models currently in production, the entry level (Selmer Seles) Presence and the Selmer Privilege, Recital, Signature and Muse models; Uebel with their 6 models 'Reve', 'Preference', 'Romanza', 'Superior', 'Excellence', 'Zenit', and 'Vision'; and Yamaha with the CX model and its two offshoots - the SE series ('VR' and 'artist' models), and the CS series ('VR', 'VRasp' and 'G' models).
+New to the mix is the Luis Rossi 'Legacy' instrument which is a wide bore clarinet with an interesting Low F vent mechanism.
 Note that Leblanc (owned by Conn-Selmer) now seems to focus on student and harmony clarinets so the professional models 'Concerto' and 'Cadenza' are no longer in production.